caguilarslp/knime_l4_ml/README.md

 ## About Me

-I have a strong background in data science, with a particular focus on web scraping and data extraction.
-My experience includes overcoming complex anti-bot measures such as Cloudflare, Datadome, and CAPTCHA systems.
-While my experience with KNIME is based on theoretical training, I am dedicated to applying these skills effectively in practical settings.
+I'm diving into data science world, with a strong focus on web scraping and data extraction.
+I'm gaining solid experience in overcoming complex anti-bot measures like Cloudflare, Datadome, and CAPTCHA systems.
+While I'm just getting started with data science, my expertise in scraping is already strong, and I'm committed to applying these skills effectively.

 ## Contact